izeigerman/parsecat/README.md

 res12: Either[parsecat.ParseError[parsecat.parsers.TextPosition],parsecat.parsers.json.JsValue] = Right(JsObject(Map(field1 -> JsString(test), field2 -> JsArray(List(JsInt(1), JsInt(2), JsInt(3))), field3 -> JsObject(Map(field4 -> JsBoolean(true), field5 -> JsNull, field6 -> JsArray(List(JsObject(Map(field7 -> JsDouble(1.234))), JsObject(Map(field8 -> JsBoolean(false))))))))))
 ```
+**NOTE:** this parser was created as an example and a reference implementation and should never be used in a real project.
+Although the general parsing performance has been significantly improved in the version `0.2.0`, it still can't compete with any modern hand-written JSON parser out there.
+Its performance is the same as `scala-parser-combinators` version of JSON parser, which is deprecated by now.